nvim-telescope/telescope.nvim/developers.md

     },
 ```

-With the new snippet we no longer have an array of strings but an array of
+With the new snippet, we no longer have an array of strings but an array of
 tables.
-Each table has a color name and the color's hex value.
+Each table has a color, name, and the color's hex value.

 `entry_maker` is a function that will receive each table and then we can set the
 values we need.
 It's best practice to have a `value` reference to the